 Give the Spekulatius a try if here during Advent, simply because the flavour is really quite distinctive.
-But I wouldn’t recommend them as gifts.
-They’re quite brittle and fragile, as the dough doesn’t rise much, leaving them quite brittle and fragile.
-So they might not survive the journey home in one piece.
+But I wouldn’t recommend this seasonal biscuit as a suitable gift for taking home.
+The dough doesn’t rise much, leaving them quite brittle and fragile.
+So they might not survive the journey in one piece.